PavelAugustt/PavelAugustt/README.md

-I'm an ML systems and software engineer, currently interested in ml performance on constrained hardware.
-I'm currently a full time swe with one ml internship under my belt, although I'm employed I am looking to switch to something long term.
-I'm specalizing in infra and systems but I'm open to working on most things.
-I've worked on full stack, ml, data engineering, mobile app, game dev and pretty much everything under the sun.
+I'm an ML systems and software engineer, currently focused on ML performance for constrained hardware.
+I'm a full-time SWE with ML internship experience seeking a long-term role.
+I specialize in infrastructure and systems engineering, with experience spanning the full stack from low-level optimization to application development including ML, data engineering, mobile app, and game dev.

 If you got a gig feel free to email me at **asuraspru@gmail.com** or DM me on Twitter:  <a href="https://twitter.com/bozo10n" target="_blank">@bozo10n</a>